·

 As of April 2024, Sri Lanka has updated their visa offerings and now has a much wider range of tourist visas.

-All information in the table below regarding tourist visas has been provided by the official government website and all prices shown are US Dollars.
+All information in the table below regarding tourist visas has been sourced from the official government website, and all prices are displayed in US Dollars.

 Visa TypeValidityEntry TypeVisa Fees